San Salvador, El Salvador

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in San Salvador is to search online for rental listings.
 Websites such as Encuentra24.com, Vivanuncios.com, and Encuentra24.sv are great resources for finding apartments, houses, and other rental properties in the area.
 Additionally, you can also search for rental listings on social media sites such as Facebook and Twitter.
 Additionally, you can also ask friends and family who live in the area for recommendations.
-Finally, you can also contact local real estate agents who specialize in rental properties in San Salvador," said one expat in San Salvador.
+Finally, you can also contact local real estate agents who specialize in rental properties in San Salvador," explained one expat living in San Salvador, El Salvador.

 What is a typical expat home or apartment like in San Salvador?